dev-labs-bg/sportify/README.md

 `gulp`

 We suggest that you setup your web server to use `web/` as root directory.
-The app has two two main environments:
+The app has two main environments:
 * Development (**dev**):
-    + Acccessed by navigating to `app_dev.php` - can only be accessed locally (from 127.0.0.1, a.k.a. localhost)
+    + Accessed by navigating to `app_dev.php` - can only be accessed locally (from 127.0.0.1, a.k.a. localhost)
     + Debug Mode is enabled, so you have key development-friendly features like access to stack traces on error pages and auto/dynamic rebuilding of cache files on each request.
 The latter meaning that you don't have to clear the app's cache every time you change something.
 * Production (**prod**):
-    + Acccessed by navigating to `app.php`
+    + Accessed by navigating to `app.php`
     + By default, when you access `/` you are redirected to `app.php` (configured in `.htaccess`).
     + Debug Mode is disabled.
 The main thing is that every time a change is made to the app (routing, templates, parameters, etc.), it will not take effect until the cache is manually cleared by using this command: `php bin/console cache:clear --env=prod` (have this in mind if creating a deployment script).